xnerhu/youtube-downloader/README.md

-# spotify-downloader
+# yt-utils

-Download your playlists from Spotify or import your local music.
+Download videos, songs and playlists from YouTube.